-Posttraumatic Growth sounds like an oxymoron; growth after trauma.
-But talking with some childhood cancer survivors I realized I know a lot of people exhibiting this phenomenon.
+Post-traumatic Growth sounds like an oxymoron; growth after trauma.
+But after talking with some childhood cancer survivors, I realized I know a lot of people exhibiting this phenomenon.

 Essentially, it’s the idea that individuals can be changed in radically good ways by their struggle with trauma.
-This does not diminish the impact of the battle, it just offers hope for the other side.
-This may seem impossible in the midst of the heartache but I can assure you I have seen lives that prove this true.
-When the battle’s over what remains?
+This does not diminish the impact of the battle; it just offers hope for the other side.
+This may seem impossible in the midst of heartache, but I can assure you I have seen lives that prove this true.
+When the battle’s over, what remains?

 1. A sense that new opportunity has emerged from the struggle, opening up possibilities that were not present before.